bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

     [Image element]

     d.)
 Want to break encryption?
 Or Bypass something?
+Find the logic.

     Lets start with our debugging process: